bzhang0/bzhang0.github.io/incomplete blog posts/2023-03-27-NL-equals-coNL.md

 $$ \overline{\PATH}(G, s, t) = \begin{cases} 1 & \text{if there does not exist a path from $s$ to $t$ in $G$} \\ 0 & \text{otherwise} \end{cases}$$

+(still a work in progress - to be continued soon!)

 <!-- https://www.cs.umd.edu/~jkatz/complexity/f11/all.pdf -->